Singapore Alumni Scholarship

 - A written statement (max 2 A4 pages) outlining your experience of educational disadvantage and how this scholarship would assist you and your career aspirations.

 Up to five (5) scholarships will be available, valued at $4000 each payable as a lump sum payment following acceptance and after the relevant semester census date.

 Selection of the scholar/s will be on the basis of:

 - Academic merit, namely Australian Tertiary Admission Rank (ATAR) or equivalent or cumulative GPA.

 - Assessment of required written statement and any provided supporting documentation.

-NOTE: an essay of approximately 400 words on Singapore, and one or more aspects of its people, economy, geography, history, culture, political system, etc. is required to be submitted by the winner of the scholarship prior to any scholarship benefit being paid.
-However this essay does not form part of the selection process, nor will applications be assessed on their essay.
-Accordingly, applicants may supply the essay with their original scholarship application or wait until notified they have been successful in winning the scholarship and supply it then.
+The essay does not form part of the application or selection process, however applicants may choose to supply the essay with either their scholarship application or wait until notified they have been successful in winning the scholarship and supply it then.

 University of Newcastle

 Phone: +61 2 4921 5000